a-h-ismail/latex-command-remover/README.md

 The command applies changes in the same file and renames the original file to the following format: `original_name.timestamp.bak` so you can always undo changes by this command if needed.
 I recommend to keep the backup files until you're sure that everything is as expected.
 ```

-It is recommended to include this
+It is recommended to include this command in the User Commands section of TeXstudio (or the equivalent in other IDEs) for easy, GUI based usage of this tool.
+After installation, add the following user command to TeXstudio: `apply-tex-changes %.tex` and label it `Apply Changes`, then you can call this tool on the open document from Tools -> User -> Apply Changes.

 ## Instalation